 6. Von Kardorff E, Soltaninejad A, Kamali M, Eslami Shahrbabaki M. Family caregiver burden in mental illnesses: The case of affective disorders and schizophrenia–a qualitative exploratory study.
-Nordic journal of psychiatry.
+Nord J Psychiatry.
 2016;70(4):248-54.

 7. McAuliffe R, O'connor L, Meagher D. Parents' experience of living with and caring for an adult son or daughter with schizophrenia at home in Ireland: a qualitative study.
-Journal of psychiatric and mental health nursing.
+J Psychiatr Ment Health Nurs.
 2014;21(2):145-53.

 9. Blanthorn-Hazell S, Gracia A, Roberts J, Boldeanu A, Judge D. A survey of caregiver burden in those providing informal care for patients with schizophrenia or bipolar disorder with agitation: results from a European study.
-Annals of general psychiatry.
-2018;17(1):8.
+Ann Gen Psychiatry.
+2018; 17: 8.

 10. Mittendorfer-Rutz E, Rahman S, Tanskanen A, Majak M, Mehtälä J, Hoti F, et al. Burden for Parents of Patients With Schizophrenia—A Nationwide Comparative Study of Parents of Offspring With Rheumatoid Arthritis, Multiple Sclerosis, Epilepsy, and Healthy Controls.
-Schizophrenia bulletin.
-2018.
+Schizophr Bull.
+2019;45(4):794-803.

 15. Yesufu-Udechuku A, Harrison B, Mayo-Wilson E, Young N, Woodhams P, Shiers D, Kuipers E, Kendall T. Interventions to improve the experience of caring for people with severe mental illness: systematic review and meta-analysis.
-The British Journal of Psychiatry.
-2015 Apr;206(4):268-74.
+Br J Psychiatry.
+2015;206(4):268-74.

-17. Karamlou S, Mottaghipour Y, Borjali A, Sadat Sadeghi M, Khanipour H. Effective factors in experiencing shame in families of patients with severe psychiatric disorders: perceived stigma, rejection sensitivity, cognitive appraisal.
-Clin Psychol Stud 2016; 6(23): 25-39.
-(Persian)
+17. Karamlou S, Mottaghipour Y, Borjali A, Sadat Sadeghi M, Khanipour H. Effective factors in experiencing shame in families of patients with severe psychiatric disorders: perceived stigma, rejection sensitivity, cognitive appraisal [In Persian].
+Clin Psychol Stud.
+2016; 6(23): 25-39.